 Fan Scraping Optimization

-I've been working for an air handling unit manufacturer since 2014.
-I've been in many departments, but mainly in operations and export in the last few years.
+I’ve been working for an air handling unit manufacturer since 2013.
+I’ve been in many departments, but mainly in operations and export in the last few years.
 At sales side, we try to make it super simple for the customer to buy our units.
-Selection software is fast and datasheets provided are good, so "no problem" here.
+Selection software is fast and datasheets provided are good, so “no problem” here.

 Thing is, the lead time of our machines are somewhat long.
 We’re talking about 8-10 weeks delivery, mostly due to suppliers, so placing purchase orders as early as possible for the right components is critical.
 In order to do so, technical department must upload the units to the system, and here is where the ball stops rolling.

-It takes around one week-ten days to upload the units, but this component information is key for our suppliers, at least for raw material planning.
+It takes around one week/ten days to upload the units, but this component information is key for our suppliers, at least for raw material planning.
 The fastest way to get the components is getting information from the datasheet, and here is where the scraping algorithm is useful.

 Fan scraping from datasheet

 Datasheets are very detailed.
 This is good for extracting information, but it took me a while to figure out how to do it.
 This was developed during my days at operations.
-I ended up separating each unit using the cover page (so that I know that first unit goes from page 1 to page 10) and then looking for the fan data in that page range.
+I ended up separating each unit using the cover page (so that I know that first unit goes from page 1 to page 24, for example) and then looking for the fan data in that page range.

 Fan Scraping Optimization